 While health insurance policies don’t offer perky returns like the other policies, the extent of coverage provided by such policies is worth the mention here.
 With health insurance policies, you enjoy a tax deduction on the premium amount of the plan, as per section 80D.
 The upper limit for this deduction is ₹15,000 and can be extended up to ₹20,000 for senior citizens.
 When combined with a health plan for senior members of the family, an individual plan can save up to ₹35,000 from their taxable income.
 Please note that section 80D is not applicable to the group health insurance plan provided by employers.
 On the other hand, this can also be treated as the best investment for tax saving.

 With NPS, the investor has the rare opportunity to surpass the Rs 1 lakh limit of tax deduction set by section 80C.
 Under NPS, the percentage of your basic salary contributed by your employer towards NPS is exempted from tax.
 However, the contribution towards NPS will still come under section 80C, and thus, will abide by Rs.1 lakh limit.

 Public Provident Fund

-Issued by the Central Government, PPF is a long term saving scheme with unique benefits.
-The contributions you make towards PPF scheme are tax-deductible with an upper limit of ₹70,000.
-Additionally, the interest earned and received at the maturity is absolutely tax free.
+Issued by the Central Government, PPF is a long term financial planning and tax investment scheme with unique benefits.
+The contributions you make towards the PPF scheme are tax-deductible with an upper limit of ₹70,000.
+Additionally, the interest earned and received at the maturity is tax-free.
 Being a government scheme, PPF also assures the investor an 8% rate of return on a guaranteed basis.
 However, the only thing putting people off is its lock-in period of 15 years, making it non-conducive for short term planning.